syncfusion-content/blazor-docs/blazor/splitter/different-layouts.md

 ---
 layout: post
 title: Different Layouts in Blazor Splitter Component | Syncfusion
-description: Learn about Different Layouts in Blazor Splitter component of Syncfusion, and more details.
+description: Learn here all about Different Layouts in Syncfusion Blazor Splitter component and more.
 platform: Blazor
 control: Splitter
 documentation: ug
 ---

-# Different layouts
+# Different Layouts in Blazor Splitter Component

 By using splitter control, you can create the different layouts with multiple and nested panes.